DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2/poster-presentation.md

 Additionally:
 - Your poster will ultimately be submitted as a PDF of size **48" x 36"**.
 - Make sure that all text and figures on your poster are large and legible – to do this, ensure that your figures are exported at a resolution of 300 DPI (dots per inch).
 See [here](https://posterprintshop.com/file-preparation/) for some guidelines.
 As is mentioned below, you're free to use any software you'd like to edit your poster, but you should frequently export it as a PDF and zoom in to make sure all figures are high quality.
-- Yo

 {: .red }
 **While we won't enforce a particular poster template, we do ask that you follow the above guidelines carefully.
 Last year, many groups didn't include emails or their mentor's names.
-We will reiterate these guidelines a bit closer to the checkpoint deadline.**

 While the focus should be on visuals, your poster should also be self-contained – just by looking at your poster, someone should be able to understand the main idea behind your project, the context in which it exists, and its impact, without you having to be present.
 After all, your poster may eventually be hung up in the hallway of the new HDSI building – passerbys looking at your poster should be able to understand what you did.